glob3mobile/mmt-vector-tiles/README.md

 ##Workflow
 =======
-+ Download the most recent release of MMT
+1. Download the most recent release of MMT (Release)
-+ Install a Java Virtual Machine (if you don't have the JVM installed on your computer)
+2. Install a Java Virtual Machine (if you don't have the JVM installed on your computer)
-+ Import your vectorial datasources to postgis.
+3. Import your vectorial datasources to postgis.
-+ Configure the parameters.xml file
+4. Configure the parameters.xml file
-+ Run the proccess
+5. Run the proccess
-+ Copy your pyramid in an accesible web server
+6. Copy your pyramid in an accesible web server
-+ Use your layer
+7. Use your vector tiles layer
-++ MMT example
+..1 MMT example
-++ Open Layers 3 Example
+..2 Open Layers 3 Example

 ##License